devnums/pyheartlib/paper/paper.md

 ![Pyheartlib processes the provided ECG records and generates a dataset comprising waveforms, computed features, and their corresponding annotations. \label{fig:fig1}](fig1.png){ width=98% }

-For the classification of signal excerpts, e.g., arrhythmia classification (\autoref{fig:fig2}), the software is designed to store metadata about the excerpts in order to reduce memory usage significantly, especially in situations that each excerpt is being used only once during model training.
+For the classification of signal excerpts, e.g., arrhythmia classification (\autoref{fig:fig2}), the software is designed to store metadata about the excerpts in order to reduce memory usage significantly, especially in situations where each excerpt is being used only once during model training.
 By adjusting the parameters appropriately, the package provides a substantial quantity of data samples for training deep learning models.
 Moreover, it is feasible to incorporate RR-intervals in addition to waveforms and their computed features.

 ![An excerpt, its onset, and offset on the original signal.
 Pyheartlib can be utilized for the arrhythmia classification task. \label{fig:fig2}](fig2.png){ width=98% }